rangga-jakti/rangga-jakti/README.md

 # Mirangga Jakti

 Software Engineering student with a strong focus on **Python backend development**.
-I build backend systems and REST APIs with an emphasis on clean architecture, clear data flow, and real-world administrative workflows.
+I build backend systems and REST APIs with an emphasis on clean architecture, clear data flow, and real-world workflows.

 ---